gwoo/hap/README.md

 # Hap - A simple and effective provisioner.

 Hap uses Git to manage build scripts and run them on the remote server.
 Hap init will setup a remote host.
 Hap build will execute the commands specified in the Hapfile.
 To run arbitrary commands use hap c, and to execute individual scripts use hap exec.
+After `hap build` a .happened file is saved with the current sha of remote repo.
+To build again a new commit is required.
+Make sure every build script is executable before being committed to the local repo.

 ## Basic Workflow
  - Create a local repository to hold builds scripts